Find Resources: Databases

 Which databases are recommended for my subject?

-The best place to find databases that are useful in your field of study is the library subject guide that relates to your discipline.
+The best place to find databases that are useful in your field of study is the library subject guide that relates to the discipline you are studying.

 Each subject guide includes a page about key databases.